Subsystem CSS codes, a tighter stabilizer-to-CSS mapping, and Goursat's Lemma: Stabilizer-to-CSS mapping

 \section{Stabilizer-to-CSS mapping}

-In this section, we show that every subsystem stabilizer code can be used to construct a subsystem CSS code with comparable parameters.
+In this section, we show that every subsystem stabilizer code can be used to construct a subsystem CSS code with comparable parameters (see \cite[Theorem 1]{KP13} for the analogous result for subspace stabilizer codes).
 Our construction is simple to express in the notation of Sections \ref{sec:PrelimPauli} and \ref{sec:PrelimSSC}.
 Namely, if $\scG$ is a subsystem stabilizer code generated by $\set{X^{a_j}Z^{b_j}}_{j=1}^{2r}$, then the corresponding subsystem CSS code $\Delta(\scG)$ is generated by $\set{X^{a_j} \otimes X^{b_j}, Z^{b_j} \otimes Z^{-a_j}}_{j=1}^{2r}$ (see Examples \ref{ex:fivequbit}, \ref{ex:DoubleSemion}, and \ref{ex:Z1N}).
 However, to prove that the codes $\scG$ and $\Delta(\scG)$ do indeed have comparable parameters, it is convenient to work in the vector space formalism introduced in Sections \ref{sec:PrelimPauliVS} and \ref{sec:PrelimSSCVS}.
 Thus, we define our mapping $\Delta$ in the vector space setting, and we exhibit its key properties in the following lemma.

 \begin{lemma} For any $(a,b) \in G \times G$, define

 For any $H \leq G \times G$, define

 Then for any $H,K \leq G \times G$, we have